-Communications

 This requirement can be satisfied by baccalaureate-oriented communications or speech courses with a minimum of two courses in English composition.

-Social Sciences
+Social Sciences h.
+Humanities h.

-Humanities

-Performance courses such as vocal and instrumental music

-may satisfy no more than four hours of this requirement.
+Performance courses such as vocal and instrumental music may satisfy no more than four hours of this requirement.